API errors dashboard

 Understand the frequency, causes and impact of client and server errors.

-The Errors dashboard in Apitally provides a comprehensive overview of the errors encountered by consumers of your API.
+The Errors dashboard provides an overview of the error responses returned by your API.

 The bar chart at the top shows the distribution of errors over time, broken down by client and server errors.
-When you hover over the bars you’ll see a tooltip with the number of occurrences of each error status code.
+When you hover over the bars, you’ll see a tooltip with the number of occurrences of each specific status code.

-Clicking on an error in this table opens up a modal with further insights about that error.
+Clicking on a row opens up a modal with further insights about that type of error.

 This includes a summary with the total number of occurrences, the number of affected API consumers and the time of the last occurrence.